 Sometimes abbreviated as “i18n,” internationalization refers to the process of making products and services more adaptable to easy localization.
-Internationalization is a key step for products that will be sold to consumers in many different countries.
-However, it doesn’t involve any actual translation.
+Most business experts agree that marketers need to internationalize their content before localizing it.

-• Customer service: When you start selling to consumers in new regions, you’ll need to offer customer service availability that makes sense for their time zones.
-If your company is based in Los Angeles, your usual business hours will be totally different compared to what European or Asian audiences expect from local companies.
+When you start selling to consumers in new regions, you’ll need to offer multilingual customer service that makes sense for their time zones.
+If your company is based in Los Angeles, your business hours will be different compared to what European or Asian audiences expect from local companies.

 What Is Localization?

-• Israel: McDonald’s serves up kosher food and drink, and their Israeli locations also close during the Jewish Sabbath and Jewish holidays.
+- Israel: McDonald’s serves up kosher food and drink, and their Israeli locations also close during the Jewish Sabbath and Jewish holidays.

-• When producing the film Inside Out, Pixar modified its animation for a scene in which a character points to a sign.
+When producing the film Inside Out, Pixar modified its animation for a scene in which a character points to a sign.
 In the Arabic version, the character motions from right to left instead of left to right.
 Arabic, Hebrew, and many other languages use a similar right-to-left system that may require special attention or even engineering changes.

 When people ask Siri for information, Apple’s virtual assistant automatically gives them a localized answer.
 Apple’s software development team ensures that an American user will always hear temperatures in Fahrenheit rather than Celsius.
 Users can also select a preferred accent for Siri.
 English speakers, for example, can choose between American, South African, and Australian.